skeema/skeema/README.md

 ## Status

-Skeema is generally available, having reached v1 release milestone in July 2018.
+Skeema is generally available, having reached the v1 release milestone in July 2018.
 Prior to that, it was in public beta since October 2016.

 The `skeema` binary is supported on macOS and Linux.
 For now, it cannot be compiled on Windows.